-The first version of the deliverable D5.3 Pilot Planning and Setup aimed to provide a detailed overview of the D^2EPC pilot sites and highlight the required course of action to prepare them for the implementation of the business scenarios and corresponding use cases.
+The second version of the deliverable related to pilot planning and setup aimed to provide the fully detailed overview of the D^2EPC pilot sites and described the followed course of action towards preparing them for the implementation of the business scenarios and corresponding use cases in T5.3.

-The building's topology, enclosing envelope and underlying equipment were described to the highest level of detail possible for each pilot site.
-An assessment of the current EPC rating as well as of the current SRI score was provided, acting as a starting point for the implementation of the D^2EPC methodology and the future comparison with the acquired results.
-The expected scenarios deployment, along with the corresponding deployment timeline were provided for each case study as well.
+The building's topology, enclosing envelope and underlying equipment were described to the highest level of detail possible for each pilot site, providing updates in relation to the previous report version.
+An assessment of the current EPC rating as well as of the current SRI score was provided, acting as benchmarking for the implementation of the D^2EPC methodology and the comparison with the acquired results.
+The expected scenarios deployment was provided for each case study as well.